jenkins-contrib-themes/jenkins-neo-theme/README.md

 1. Click in `Save`

-1. Go to your Jenkins website and enable the theme in the Stylish Chrome t  oolbar icon
+1. Go to your Jenkins website and enable the theme in the Stylish Chrome toolbar icon

 ## Development